-Ian Whitfield and Makini Clay brought another couple with them from Richmond to celebrate Ian’s birthday with a unique outdoor adventure near Williamsburg.
+Some people ask, “Can you take me sailing even if I’ve never been on a boat before?”
+Hop aboard!
+Ian Whitfield and Makini Clay brought another couple with them from Richmond.
+They celebrated Ian’s birthday with a unique outdoor adventure near Williamsburg.
 I asked if he had sailed before?
 “No, I’ve never been on a boat before,” he said.
 Any boat?
 “No.” Today they would become first-time sailors.

 Fortunately the winds were a steady 7 mph out of the east, so we tacked downriver as the couples broke out beer and champagne.
 I asked their friend Jeff Deyo about his work.